SidetrekAI/create-knative-cluster/README.md

 # Create Knative Cluster
 Create Kubernetes clusters with preinstalled Knative for easy app serving.

 It's like "Create React App", but for setting up Kubernetes cluster with helpful features preinstalled (node/pod autoscaling, https, monitoring, app serving, etc).
-It uses Pulumi to programmatically create a Kubernetes cluster and provision all the resources required to serve an app with a single command. ✨
+It uses Pulumi to programmatically create a Kubernetes cluster and provision all the resources required to serve an app with a single command (almost). ✨

 Once the cluster is set up, you can use Pulumi to manage or add resources using the familiar Javascipt/Typescript.
 Or, you can directly manipulate Kubernetes resources using kubectl if you prefer.